What are the traditions of Myanmar?

 One of the best ways to find out which traditional festivals and celebrations will be celebrated is to search the internet for your specific dates or to ask your travel agent.

-Whether you are researching Myanmar because you’re planning a trip or simply curious about the culture, you will be amazed to find that this country is one of the least-visited nations in the world.
+Whether you are researching Myanmar because you’re planning a trip or simply curious about the Myanmar culture, you will be amazed to find that this country is one of the least-visited nations in the world.
 Because it isn’t frequented by as many tourists, you can expect an authentic Asian experience without the high cost of more touristy areas.

-The culture and arts in Myanmar are one of a kind; the buildings seem to be at a standstill in history.
+The burmese culture and traditions & arts in Myanmar are one of a kind; the buildings seem to be at a standstill in history.
 You’ll find unique gifts, photo opportunities, and create memories with a beautiful backdrop.
 The traditional festivals and celebrations in Myanmar are also par none – there isn’t a place in the world that offers more festivals or a livelier experience!
 And why not try one of the balloons over Myanmar ride to discover the country from above?